Local Volta Setup

 This setup procedure in turn either creates or modifies shell profiles in-place – an approach that can be seen problematic.

-In addition, the setup tries to permanently put it in front of the $PATH
+In addition, the setup tries to permanently put it in front of the $PATH variable, thereby always possibly intercepting all commands.

 This can lead to subtle issues as it hardly allows to have multiple projects with mixed or non-volta dependencies.